Scandit/BarcodeScannerPlugin/docs/integrate.md

-Integrate the Scandit Barcode Scanner plugin into your app     {#cordova-integrate}
+Integrate the Scandit SDK into your app     {#cordova-integrate}
 ===================================

 To integrate the Scandit Barcode Scanner into your Cordova app, follow the simple steps below.

 ## Get the Scandit Barcode Scanner SDK

 Choose a plan (e.g., “Consumer Apps”, "Professional Apps", or “Enterprise/OEM” plan) at http://www.scandit.com/pricing and download the Scandit Barcode Scanner SDK for Android from your account.